Small modular reactors stand a chance of being built by decade's end under new government funding programs. Image: Unsplash/Matthew Henry

 In November the World Nuclear Association reported that Russian state corporation Rosatom is planning to build another SMR in Yakutia, in the far eastern part of the country.

-Spurning the advanced designs favored by Western developers such as NuScale and Rolls-Royce, Rosatom is building its SMRs with reactors that it has been using in nuclear icebreakers for years, the association said.
+Spurning the advanced designs favored by Western developers such as NuScale and Rolls-Royce, Rosatom is building its small modular reactors with reactors that it has been using in nuclear icebreakers for years, the association said.